titilda/appunti/Quantum Physics/index.md

 # Fundamentals

+We will now give the fundamental tools and concepts to understand more advanced topics.

 ## Wave-particle duality

 The **wave-particle duality** is at the foundation of the entire field of quantum mechanics.
 Hoc can you prove that a particle is, in fact, a particle?
 Consider the following setup, where a beam of particles if thrown into a 50/50 beam-splitter: